Bill Lawry — for whom defence was the best form of offence © Getty Images

 Lawry had formed a formidable opening partnership with Simpson.
 Between them, they formed the backbone of the Australian batting line-up, and were among the top reasons for Australia’s success in the 1960s.
 Despite their contrasting approach to the game, they had an amazing understanding – responding to each other’s call at the slightest signal.
 Between them Simpson and Lawry scored 3,600 runs in 64 innings at 59.01, and had crossed the 100-mark nine times.

 Lawry began his tenure well, converting Simpson’s 2-0 lead in the India series to a resounding 4-0.
 In his first full series as captain, he drew the Ashes in England: Lawry’s ultra-defensive tactics came under severe criticism from the English press and media.
-In the last Test at The Oval, with Australia leading 1-0, Lawry batted for seven and a half hours for his 135, but could not save the Test.
+In the last Test at The Oval, with Australia leading 1-0, Lawry batted for 7-and-a-half hours for his 135, but could not save the Test.
 It was during this series that Ian Woolridge called him “a corpse with pads on”.

 The peak of Lawry’s career came in the Frank Worrell Trophy that followed at home.
 He scored 105 at Brisbane, 205 at Melbourne, 62 and 89 at Adelaide, and 151 at Sydney.
 Australia were already 2-1 up when they went into their final Test at Sydney.
 When they scored 619 and bowled out West Indies for 279, everyone was sure that Lawry would enforce the follow-on: but this being a six-day Test, Lawry decided to grind on, Doug Walters added 103 to his first-innings 242, and Australia batted West Indies out of the series, asking them to score 735 for a win.
 They lost by 382 runs.
 Lawry bettered his show in the 1965-66 Ashes, and scored 667 runs at 83.37.